 Make sure to let your kids help choose the reward.
 It will most likely be something they really want and therefore they are more likely to stick to the goal.
 These reward charts are great because they are the foundation for kids setting and accomplishing bigger goals throughout the rest of their lives.
-If you’re wanting a double whammy in setting your kids up for success, go download our free chore chart that helps kids create good daily habits.
+If you’re wanting a double whammy in setting your kids up for success, print our chore chart that helps kids create good daily habits.

 We’ve made three different versions of this reward chart for kids – a simple rainbow reward chart, an Avenger’s superhero reward chart and a Frozen Elsa reward chart.
 You’ll notice that there are stars along the path, that is if you decide to do smaller rewards along the way (like maybe a little treat or ice cream date) to help keep your child motivated and positive.
 Goal setting is fairly simple, but achieving goals can get a bit tricky and hard so sometimes kids need a little positive reinforcement along the way.
 This applies especially with younger kids.

 We hope this reward chart along with the chore chart makes parenting just a little easier on you all while reinforcing good habits for your children.
 Share the love with your ohana by sending them this post!
 And if you have older kids, we’ve got you covered.
 Check out our Easy 4 Step Guide to Help Kids Set & Achieve Goals along with our How to Easily Apply the Compound Effect.
-Both go hand in hand and each have a free printable.
+Both go hand in hand and each have a printable.
 Good luck!

 Much love and aloha,